-For this reason, TEMA signals, which appear during lower trading volumes tend to fail.
+For this reason, triple exponential moving average signals, which appear during lower trading volumes tend to fail.

 For this strategy, we will enter the market only when TEMA price crossovers with higher trading volumes.

-We will then hold our trades until the price action breaks the TEMA in the opposite direction.
+We will then hold our trades until the price action breaks the triple exponential moving average in the opposite direction.